Alberta Disability Tax Credit Calculation, Eligibility and Application

 How Is The Disability Tax Credit Calculated?

-Now that you understand eligibility and believe you may be applicable for the tax refund, you are most likely curious how much you can receive.
+Now that you understand eligibility and believe you may be eligible for the tax refund, you are most likely curious about how much you can receive.
 This section will break down how the DTC is calculated; however, if you would like an estimation right away, we created a Disability Tax Credit Calculator where you can quickly and very accurately estimate your expected refunds.

-Here is a break down of how the DTC refund is calculated:
+Here is a breakdown of how the DTC refund is calculated:

 The DTC refund amount consists of a Federal amount and a Provincial amount The Federal amount is the same across Canada, and the Provincial amount changes from Province to Province.